Welcome to the June Edition of the CommuniGram!

 Our webmaster is Bill Miller, firstname.lastname@example.org.
 If you have any suggestions for improvement to our website or updates/changes that you think need to be made, please don’t hesitate to contact Bill.

 Currently Region 18 has two websites, http://aitp-region18.org/ and http://r18communigram.com/.
-One of the action items from our 04/28 Region 18 RBOD meeting was for Harvey Schoenman to coordinate with Jen Addair and Bill Miller and look at consolidating everything into one web site.
-Harvey will present the results of their analysis at our May 26th Region 18 RBOD meeting.
+Harvey Schoenman, Jen Addair and Bill Miller are continuing their analysis to determine the best way for our Region to use our websites.
+Harvey will present the results of their analysis at our June 23rd Region 18 RBOD meeting.
 Please feel free to contact Harvey Schoenman if you have any input you’d like to make regarding this action item.

 Joyce Moses, Region 18 Vice President and Harvey Schoenman, Region 18 Past President are actively looking for ways we can fulfill our mission to our members – to YOU, this year.
+We received very good input from our Region 18 Chapters in May regarding what they’d like to see the Region provide for their Chapters.
+Joyce and Harvey will be reviewing and consolidating these recommendations/desires and a consolidated list will be presented in the very near future.
 This will need to be a Team accomplishment and YOU may be contacted to assist in helping us deliver value to our members.

 I’m proud to have the opportunity to be your Region 18 President.
 We have a great team of Region Officers and RDs to help your Region deliver value to its’ members – but, we can’t do it alone.
 We need your help also.
 So, please step up to the plate and volunteer a few hours of your time and talent to your Region.